cloudflare/cloudflare-docs/content/magic-transit/_partials/_static-routes3.md

 3. Select **Static Routes** > **Create** to add a new route.
 4. Enter a descriptive name for your route in **Description**.
 5. In **Prefix**, enter your range of IP addresses.
 For example, `10.10.10.100/24`.
 6. In **Tunnel/Next hop** select which tunnel you want your route to go through.
+Choose from the tunnels you have created in [Configure tunnel endpoints]($2).
 7. Choose the **Priority** and, optionally, a **Weight** for your route.
 Refer to [Edge routing configuration example](#edge-routing-configuration-example) for examples of this.
 8. (Optional) If you need to scope your route to a specific region, you can do it in **Region code**.
 9. (Optional) We highly recommend testing your route before adding it by selecting **Test routes**.